-Observing, volunteering, or working in a Physical Therapy clinic are all ways of learning more about the field of physical therapy.
-Contact the American Physical Therapy Association, 1111 North Fairfax Street, Alexandria, VA 22314, call at 1-800-999-APTA, or visit www.apta.org for more information about physical therapy careers.
+Observing, volunteering, or working in a PT clinic are all ways of learning more about the field of physical therapy.
+Contact the American Physical Therapy Association, 3030 Potomac Ave., Suite 100, Alexandria, VA, 22305-3085.
+1-800-999-2782.
+More information can also be found at apta.org and ipta.org.

-It is best to contact a hospital, skilled nursing facility or physical therapy office in your own community first.
-Explain that you are applying for the Morton College PTA Program and you are required to observe a PT or PTA in a physical therapy setting as part of the PTA program’s admissions requirements.
+It is best to contact a hospital, skilled nursing facility, or physical therapy office in your own community first.
+Explain that you are applying for the Morton College PTA program and you are required to observe a PT or PTA in a physical therapy setting as part of the PTA program’s admission requirements.
 The PTA program requires you to observe in two different physical therapy settings (inpatient and outpatient, with a minimum of 20 hours in any one setting is required).
 Some clinics or departments may not be able to honor your request and others may have certain procedures to follow.
-If the clinic does allow for student observation, make an appointment and be prepared by taking your observation form (provided in the application packet and under “Forms and Worksheets” on the PTA Program website) and dressing appropriately.
+If the clinic does allow for student observation, make an appointment and be prepared by taking your observation form (provided in the application packet) and dressing appropriately.
 It is important that you understand the differences between a PT and PTA.
-Make the most of the observation time – ask questions if you do not understand
+Make the most of the observation time – ask questions if you do not understand.

-he Office of Admissions and Records evaluates official transcripts to determine whether courses from other colleges will transfer.
-All prerequisite courses must have been completed within five years of the application deadline.
+The Office of Admissions and Records evaluates official transcripts to determine whether courses from other colleges will transfer.
+All prerequisite courses must have been completed within five (5) years of the application deadline.
 Otherwise, general education courses will usually transfer.
-All PTA applicants are required to meet with an academic healthcare advisor before February 1st.
+All PTA applicants are required to meet with an academic healthcare advisor before February 4th.

-PTA students must be able to sit, stand and walk for prolonged periods of time, frequently bend and squat and lift heavy loads.
-For the specific “Essential Skills” required of the PTA student please refer to the PTA program’s website at https://www.morton.edu/academics/departments/health-occupations/admission-information/essential-skills-required-of-pta-students/
+PTA students must be able to sit, stand, and walk for prolonged periods of time, frequently bend and squat, and lift heavy loads.
+For the specific “Essential Skills” required of a PTA student please refer to the PTA program’s website at https://www.morton.edu/academics/departments/health-occupations/admission-information/essential-skills-required-of-pta-students/

 Although we recognize that work provides income for your education, home, and sometimes family, this does not diminish your obligation to learn.
 Because the PTA Program is selective for admission, there is an equal expectation that you will make the commitment to prepare yourself and strive to learn at your best potential.
 It is recommended for best success that full-time students do not work, especially during the final semester of the program, which is the most intense for study and clinical education.

-The current curriculum schedules the initial clinical affiliation in the third semester of the program (Fall of the second professional year) conducted in one 4-week block of 40 hours per week.
-In the final semester (Spring of the second professional year) you will successfully complete two full-time clinical affiliations in two 6-week blocks of 40 hours per week.
-You are responsible for your own transportation to each clinical assignment for which there may be additional costs such as parking and/or meals.
+The current curriculum schedules the initial clinical affiliation in the third semester of the program (fall of the second professional year) conducted in one 4-week block of 40 hours per week.
+In the final semester (spring of the second professional year) you will successfully complete two full-time clinical affiliations in two 6-week blocks of 40 hours per week.
+You are responsible for your own transportation to each clinical assignment, for which there may be additional costs such as parking and/or meals.
 Every effort is made to provide a variety of clinical sites and locations for each experience.
 However, it is not always possible to offer a site convenient to your home or to exactly fit your interests.
 Clinical affiliations are not assigned based on location.
 Students must comply with the requirements of the clinical education site.
-PTA students must be CPR certified and have a complete physical prior to beginning their clinical experience.
+PTA students must be BLS CPR certified and have a complete physical prior to beginning their clinical experience.
 A criminal background check and drug screen will also be required prior to commencing clinical education.
 A valid social security number will be required for the criminal background check.
 If a background check is not completed, the student will NOT be eligible for clinical education and will be ineligible to continue in the program.
 If a background check is not completed or there is an unacceptable result on a drug screen, the student will NOT be eligible for clinical education and will be ineligible to continue in the program.

-The PTA Program is currently a daytime program and requires a full-time commitment.
+The PTA program is a day program.
 Class schedules will vary each semester.
 PTA students will be enrolled in 4-6 technical courses each semester.
 Each course will require additional study time outside of class meetings.
-You are required to purchase and read the required textbooks indicated on the course syllabus.
+You are required to purchase and read textbooks as indicated on the course syllabus.

 Applications DO NOT carry over from year to year.
 Applicants who are not admitted and who are still interested in the program must reapply to the PTA program each year.
 Admitted students who fail out of the program are readmitted to the program only once.